okami101/vuetify-admin/docs/guide/data-providers.md

 await provider.delete("books", { id: book.id });
 ```

-All fetching methods of a data provider are standardized in order to ensure compatibility between Vtec Admin with any API server.
+All fetching methods of a data provider are standardized in order to ensure compatibility between Vuetify Admin with any API server.
 This is the adapter pattern which allows all kind of different provider for each type of backend of any exchange protocol, whether it be REST, GraphQL, or even SOAP...

 ![Data Provider](/diagrams/data-provider.svg)

-In order to give to Vtec Admin the ability of fetching remote resource data, you must inject a specific data provider into his constructor as explained in [next chapiter](admin.md).
+In order to give to Vuetify Admin the ability of fetching remote resource data, you must inject a specific data provider into his constructor as explained in [next chapiter](admin.md).

 ## API Contract

-As always for any adapter pattern approach, all data providers must respect a given contract in order to allow communication with Vtec Admin.
+As always for any adapter pattern approach, all data providers must respect a given contract in order to allow communication with Vuetify Admin.
 Next object represents the minimal contract that must be implemented :

 ```js
 const dataProvider = {